 Bonus tip: always be testing

-A/B test your ads frequently to maximize performance.
-Run variations against each other to see which achieves higher click-through rate (CTR) – and you’ll gradually lower customer acquisition costs and lower cost per click.
+A/B test your ads to maximize performance.
+Run variations against each other to see which achieves higher CTR and you’ll gradually lower customer acquisition costs and lower cost per click.

-You can also test the impact of ad extensions like callouts or messaging on search engine results page (SERP) rankings.
-Try new placement combinations and analyze results.
+You can also test the impact of ad extensions like callouts or messaging on the search engine results page (SERP).

-Set clear benchmarks so you know when a variation is a clear winner.
-Allow time for statistical significance before drawing conclusions from your ad copy testing.
+But set clear benchmarks so you know when a variation is a clear winner and allow enough time for statistical significance to draw conclusions.

 Optimization is a gradual process.
 Make small iterative changes rather than dramatic redesigns to your ad formats.
 And don’t just test once — set reminders to reassess regularly.

-Tracking results and iterating over time can have an enormous impact on your results.
-Case in point: by utilizing proper ad copy strategies and taking a comprehensive approach with tracking results of campaigns, we were able to increase conversions by 25% for Apotheke.
+The results will be worth it: by utilizing proper ad copy strategies and taking a comprehensive approach to tracking the results of campaigns, we were able to increase conversions by 25% for Apotheke.

 Never wonder again if your ads are actually converting.
-At HawkSEM, we use ConversionIQ to measure all your campaigns – so you get an all-in-one view of campaign performance and the customer journey, all in one dashboard.
+At HawkSEM, we use ConversionIQ to measure all your campaigns — so you get an all-in-one view of campaign performance and the customer journey in one dashboard.

 PPC Ad Copy Template